rphlmr/visual-gruvbox-medium-dark/README.md

 Also, this theme is compatible with the new [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)  (*I'll try to port it to Visual Studio on Windows* ).
 You just have to import "`Visual Gruvbox Medium Dark.tmTheme`" ([Look at this documentation to "export" the theme](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder)).
 I did my best to make them look alike ;)

 This theme is primarily for C#, HTML, CSS, XML, JSON.
-It works with JavaScript but maybe you'll not find that "well thinking".

 I try to follow the VS dark theme logic with the Gruvbox colors :
 * Keyword, Primitive : blue